United Nations resolution: General Assembly resolutions

 Except concerning UN budgetary matters and instructions to lower UN bodies, General Assembly resolutions are non-binding.
 The UN's website describes General Assembly resolutions as the expression of member states' views, and as not legally binding upon member states.

 Articles 10 and 14 of the UN Charter refer to General Assembly resolutions as "recommendations"; the recommendatory nature of General Assembly resolutions has repeatedly been stressed by the International Court of Justice.
-However, some General Assembly resolutions dealing with matters internal to the United Nations, such as budgetary decisions or instructions to lower-ranking organs, are clearly binding on their addressees.